-Assemblies of God Missionaries and Dependents
+Assemblies of God Missionaries and Dependents Grant

-CRITERIA: Grant is for nationally appointed Assemblies of God foreign or home missionaries, spouses and dependent children.
-(See page 33 for the definition of a dependent child.)
+Criteria: The Missionary Grant is for an Assemblies of God Nationally Appointed Missionary, spouse or dependent child.
+(See page 36 for the definition of a dependent child.)
 Dependent children that are full-time undergraduate students are eligible for the grant.
 Nationally appointed Assemblies of God missionaries and spouses that are undergraduate or graduate students are eligible for the grant.
 Missionary Associates (MA) that have been designated by AGWM to be "Career Missionaries" can appeal for the grant but must receive special approval.
 MA should contact the financial aid at financialaid@sagu.edu with additional questions.
 District-appointed missionaries are not eligible for a grant.